Student Central: Financial Aid, Payment and Records

 You may withdraw from a course only during the semester in which you are registered for the course and must do so by the withdrawal deadline date stated on the academic calendar for that semester.
 The College does not refund tuition for the course from which you withdraw.

-To withdraw from a course, you must complete and submit a withdrawal form, available at Student Central.
+To withdraw from a course, you must complete and submit a withdrawal form, available at Student Central available on the myBHCC student self service portal.
 After officially withdrawing from a course, your transcript will show a grade of W. The College designates course withdrawals as “uncompleted courses,” which may adversely affect academic standing and financial aid eligibility.
 Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal and results in grades of F or NA Failure to withdraw formally may affect your academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).

 Withdrawal from the Semester or the College

-You may withdraw from the semester only during the semester in which you are registered and by the last day of classes noted on the academic calendar.
+You may withdraw from the semester only during the semester in which you are registered and as noted on the academic calendar.
 You do not have to be registered to withdraw from the College.
 If you withdraw from the semester, you are not entitled to a refund.

-To withdraw from the semester or College, you must complete and submit a withdrawal form available at Academic Records (Student Central).
+To withdraw from the semester or College, you must complete and submit a withdrawal form available on the myBHCC student self service portal.
 If you withdraw from the semester or the College, you will receive a W grade for all courses that semester on your transcript.

 Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal from the College and results in grades of F or NA.
 Failure to withdraw formally may affect your academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).